-I have worked with homeless people in shelters and soup kitchens and in literacy and skill-teaching programs serving them and others living in deep poverty.
+I have worked with homeless people in shelters, soup kitchens, and literacy and skill-teaching programs, serving them and others living in deep poverty.
 I was even living on the street myself many years ago.
 I also took teens and young adults into my home over the years after their parents discarded them for one reason or another.
-From these experiences I have learned a lot about homeless people and a lot about what average Americans think about them.
+From these experiences, I have learned a lot about homeless people and what average Americans think about them.

 Stereotype: They Are All Criminals

-Most homeless people are not criminals and many of those who are technically criminals have only committed what are called status crimes.
+Most homeless people are not criminals, and many of those who are technically criminals have only committed status crimes.
 Status crimes include getting arrested for loitering, sleeping in public, or trespassing.
-Those are called status crimes because they are things impossible to avoid doing if one does not have a home.
+Those are called status crimes because they are impossible to avoid doing if one does not have a home.

 This stereotype is one of the most harmful because it creates an unreasonable fear of homeless people because those who spread it can't or don't distinguish between people who got a ticket for sleeping on a bench and violent criminals.
 It makes many who would probably help people afraid to do so.
 It prevents people from getting hired or from renting a place to live.
 This misconception also makes it difficult for charitable organizations to open or expand facilities that provide services for the needy due to objections from nearby residents who fear for their safety.